Allen Iverson: College

+Post-basketball career

+Iverson works with Reebok and is the Vice President of Basketball, following his lifetime partnership with the brand.
+In this role, he is involved in player recruitment, community initiatives, and athlete activations, working alongside Shaquille O’Neal, who serves as Reebok's president of basketball.

 Personal life

 Iverson has three younger half-siblings: Brandy (b.
 1979), Ieisha (b.
 1990), and Mister (b.
 2003).

 During the 2000 offseason, Iverson recorded a rap single called "40 Bars".
 However, after being criticized for its controversial lyrics, he eventually was unable to release it.
 Going under his moniker, Jewelz, the album was alleged to have made derogatory remarks about homosexuals.
 After criticism from activist groups and NBA Commissioner David Stern, he agreed to change the lyrics, but ultimately never released the album.

 Iverson had an on-again, off-again relationship with rapper Da Brat.
 Da Brat claimed she ended the relationship due to Iverson's infidelity.

 On May 14, 2015, Iverson appeared on CBS This Morning in support of a Showtime Network documentary on his life, Iverson, during which he addressed long-discussed rumors of financial struggles, denying any notion that he was struggling.
 "That's a myth.
 That's a rumor...
 The fact that I'm struggling in any part of my life", he said.

 In 2021, Iverson and former NBA player Al Harrington announced a business partnership through which a line of cannabis products would be launched named "The Iverson Collection".
 Iverson will also aid in the development of various business initiatives for the company that Harrington founded, Viola Brands.
 The pair will also collaborate on educational efforts to reduce stigma surrounding cannabis use.

+In October 2023, Iverson was named Reebok's Vice President of Basketball, with Shaquille O'Neal named as the President of Basketball.

+Iverson is an admirer of quarterback Josh Allen.
+Iverson appeared in the Buffalo Bills' 2025 schedule release video as part of a gag in which Allen recommends that general manager Brandon Beane "use AI" to create a schedule release video, to which Beane misinterprets "AI" as meaning Iverson (and not generative artificial intelligence) and recruits Iverson to take part in the video.